Dad holding daughter while a Canon camera photographs them | Best cameras for family photographers

 Buy on Amazon | Buy on Adorama

-If you are looking for a less expensive camera than a mirrorless but still would like a full frame, this would be my recommendation to you (although the R mirrorless camera is actually cheaper right now!).
-The 6DM2 is a great camera for a beginner or intermediate family photographer, as I used this one before I upgraded to mirrorless and it served me well.
+If you are looking for a cheaper camera and for some reason don’t want to upgrade to mirrorless just yet, this would be my recommendation to you (although the R mirrorless camera is actually cheaper right now and is better!).
+The 6DM2 is a great camera for a beginner or intermediate family photographer, as I used this one before I upgraded to my mirrorless EOS R and it served me well.
 It does pretty well in low light and can handle higher ISOs than a cropped sensor can without introducing too much grain (although a mirrorless camera is obviously better).
 The 6DM2 has 45 autofocus points, which is much better than the original 6D that only had 11 (which is why I’m not recommending that camera here, but I did own it long ago and it was good enough for a beginner photographer).

 Yes, there is an entire 5D line but considering prices and specs, you may as well go mirrorless or stick to the 6DM2.
 I found the 6DM2 to perform better in low light than the 5D mark iii, and if you were going to spend the money on a 5D mark iv, you should get a mirrorless camera instead.

-Canon EOS RebelT7 – Crop Sensor Option for Beginner Family Photographers
+Canon EOS RebelT7 – Crop Sensor Non-Mirrorless Option for Beginner Family Photographers

 24.1 Megapixels